-Good nutrition means eating a variety of foods that give you all the nutrients you need to maintain your health, and feel strong.
+Good nutrition means eating a variety of foods that give you all the nutrients you need to maintain your health and feel strong.
 Nutrients include proteins, carbohydrates, fats, vitamins, minerals and trace elements.
 Your meals should include whole, unprocessed, nutrient rich foods.

-Examples of whole, unprocessed, nutrient rich foods are:
+If you no longer require a low potassium diet, examples of whole, unprocessed, nutrient rich foods are: